-breast cancer.
-Overall, it isn't well-understood how the compounds in cabbage might work for medicinal uses.
+estrogen is used in the body, which might reduce the risk of breast cancer.
+Overall, it isn't well understood how the chemicals in cabbage might work as medicine.

 In this Article

 Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough information about the safety of eating cabbage in medicinal amounts during pregnancy.
 Stay on the safe side and stick to usual food amounts.